jwtk/jjwt/README.md

 KeyPair ecKeyPair = getECKeyPair();
 EcPrivateJwk ecPrivJwk = Jwks.builder().forEcKeyPair(ecKeyPair).build();

+KeyPair edEcKeyPair = getEdECKeyPair();
+OctetPrivateJwk edEcPrivJwk = Jwks.builder().forOctetKeyPair(edEcKeyPair).build();
 ```

+Note that:
-An exception will thrown when calling `forRsaKeyPair` if the specified `KeyPair` instance does not contain
+* An exception will thrown when calling `forRsaKeyPair` if the specified `KeyPair` instance does not contain
 `RSAPublicKey` and `RSAPrivateKey` instances.
-Similarly, an exception will be thrown when calling `forEcKeyPair` if
+* Similarly, an exception will be thrown when calling `forEcKeyPair` if
 the `KeyPair` instance does not contain `ECPublicKey` and `ECPrivateKey` instances.
+* Finally, an exception will be
+thrown when calling `forOctetKeyPair` if the `KeyPair` instance does not contain X25519, X448, Ed25519, or Ed448 keys
+(introduced in JDK 11 and 15 or when using BouncyCastle).

 <a name="jwk-private-topub"></a>
 #### Private JWK Public Conversion